Turn and slip indicator: Inclinometer

 Coordinated flight indication is obtained by using an inclinometer, which is recognized as the "ball in a tube".
 An inclinometer contains a ball sealed inside a curved glass tube, which also contains a liquid to act as a damping medium.
-The original form of the indicator is in effect a spirit level with the tube curved in the opposite direction and a ball replacing the bubble.
+The original form of the indicator is in effect a spirit level with the tube curved in the opposite direction and a bubble standing in for the ball.
 In some early aircraft the indicator was merely a pendulum with a dashpot for damping.

 The ball gives an indication of whether the aircraft is slipping, skidding or in coordinated flight.
 The ball's movement is caused by the force of gravity and the aircraft's centripetal acceleration.
 When the ball is centered in the middle of the tube, the aircraft is said to be in coordinated flight.
 If the ball is on the inside (wing down side) of a turn, the aircraft is slipping.
 And finally, when the ball is on the outside (wing up side) of the turn, the aircraft is skidding.

 A simple alternative to the balance indicator used on gliders is a yaw string, which allows the pilot to simply view the string's movements as rudimentary indication of aircraft balance.

 Turn coordinator

 The turn coordinator (TC) is a further development of the turn and slip indicator (T/S) with the major difference being the display and the axis upon which the gimbal is mounted.
 The display is that of a miniature airplane as seen from behind.
 This looks similar to that of an attitude indicator.
-"NO PITCH INFORMATION" is usually written on the instrument to avoid confusion regarding the aircraft's pitch, which can be obtained from the artificial horizon instrument.
+"NO PITCH INFORMATION" is usually written on the instrument to avoid confusion regarding the aircraft's pitch, which can be obtained from the attitude indicator.

 In contrast to the T/S, the TC's gimbal is pitched up 30 degrees from the transverse axis.
-This causes the instrument to respond to roll as well as yaw.
-This allows the instrument to display a change more quickly as it will react to the change in roll before the aircraft has even begun to yaw.
+This causes the instrument to respond to roll as well as yaw and allows the instrument to display a change more quickly as it will react to the change in roll before the aircraft has even begun to yaw.
 Although this instrument reacts to changes in the aircraft's roll, it does not display the roll attitude.

 The turn coordinator may be used as a performance instrument when the attitude indicator has failed.
 This is called "partial panel" operations.
 It can be unnecessarily difficult or even impossible if the pilot does not understand that the instrument is showing roll rates as well as turn rates.
 The usefulness is also impaired if the internal dashpot is worn out.
 In the latter case, the instrument is underdamped and in turbulence will indicate large full-scale deflections to the left and right, all of which are actually roll rate responses.